bioball/bioball.github.io/_posts/2014-02-07-inane-ways-to-write-javascript.md

 date: 2014-02-07
 ---

-Don't use any of these unless you want to be punched by your co-workers/code contributors.
+Disclaimer: don't use any of these unless you want to be punched by your co-workers/code contributors.

 ####1.
 Use a `for` loop without a body